psychemedia/pentrich-uprising/tellings/40_last-of-the-luddites.md

   - courier.md
   - derby_mercury.md

 A couple of luddites acquitted at Nottingham assizes, but protest and abuse at judge.
-In leicester, citizens turned out and presented with sticks to protect judge; towle et al. et al were let off but towle sentenced to death (shooting of one of people atttacked); anecdotes on towle disclosures to policemen sealed his fate.
+In leicester, citizens turned out and presented with sticks to protect judge; towle et al. et al were let off but towle sentenced to death (shooting of one of people attacked); anecdotes on towle disclosures to policemen sealed his fate.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000420/18160816/017/0004
 Cambridge Chronicle and Journal - Friday 16 August 1816